beauvais/new_home/README.md

-This is the source for a site I'm building to showcase the green woodworking I do.
+This is the source code for a new home for zachbeauvais.com.
+It's a long way from going live.

 It uses [Hugo][] as a static site generator.